-Well, in my first marriage, I was the maid, even though I insisted on having a cleaning woman.
-I was the maid, the cook and the hostess and it was not what I’d expected since I also was a full-time teacher.
+Well, in my first marriage, I was the maid, even though I insisted on having a regular cleaning woman.
+I was the maid, the cook and the hostess and it was very far from what I had counted on, since I also was a full-time teacher.
 I had expected a comfortable bourgeois existence, but there was no sign of that.

-However, starting at the beginning, just about the first thing I did after getting married and living in this apartment which I had not furnished myself, was to go and buy a radio with a turntable under a lid at the top.
+However, starting at the beginning, just about the first thing I did after getting married and moving into this apartment, which I had not furnished myself, was to go and buy a radio with a turntable under a lid at the top.
 It had two different heads and so you could set it for 78s or for 44s or for 33s (LPs).
-It wasn’t a big or very expensive thing but it did have two speakers, even though not ideally positioned, as I learned later.
+It wasn’t a big or very expensive outfit, but it did have two speakers for stereo sound, even though not ideally positioned, as I learned later.
 This was the childhood of stereophonic or high fidelity records and the sound I got wasn’t bad at all, even though it was not what comes out of my wonderful Wharfdale.speakers that I bought in the U.S. and which John and I still have.

 So now I needed records.
 I became a subscriber to a club, ‘The Concert Hall Society’ (a so-called Musical Masterpiece Society) that sent out records on a monthly basis.
 If you didn’t want it, you just had to remember to write them back and say No.